Behind the Scenes

 Operating the drone lent by Parag, the local environmentalist who helped me capture aerial shots for my film.

-Drone we used to film footage
+Drone we used to film footage.

 A happy moment with the cameraman during the shoot.